Neko-Box-Coder/MicroOmni/README.md

 This is similar to the navigate back and forward commands in VSCode

+### ⚙️ Global Cursor History Settings
+- `OmniHistoryLineDiff`: Sets how many line difference count as new cursor history.
+Defaults to 20

 <!-- - `fzfpath`: The root path to search from, can be absolute path or relative to open file by setting to `relative`. -->
 <!--     -If empty or not specified, defaults to directory where micro was launched -->

+## 📁 Copy Current File Path

+Recommended binding:

+None (Invoke it in command pane)

+You can copy the current file absolute or relative path with `OmniCopyRelativePath` and `OmniCopyAbsolutePath` command.